jirihofman/nextjs-fullstack-app-template/README.md

 - implement unit and end-to-end testing in a Nextjs app with Jest and Cypress
 - create CI/CD pipeline with Github actions and Vercel
 - internationalization using [next-translate](https://github.com/aralroca/next-translate)
-- NextAuth
+- Clerk
-- connect a database to your Next.js app with MySQL using Knex query builder
+- connect a Postgres database to your Next.js app using Prisma and @vercel/postgress
 - code coverage via [codecov.io](https://codecov.io)

 ## Code coverage notes